pavantummidi/LinkedIn-UI-Clone/README.md

 ## 📌 Features
 - Responsive Design – Works on desktop and mobile devices.
-- User Interface – Home feed, profile section, and sidebar widgets.
+- User Interface – Home feed, profile section, and header section.

 ### 🛠️ Technologies Used
 - HTML – For structuring the webpage.